Meet Love Island Winter 2020 contestant Callum Jones – the cheeky chap whose ideal woman in Megan Fox

 Instagram: @_callum_jones

-Callum says that he at all times fancies ladies with “dark hair, tanned skin, red lipstick and white nail polish” and singles out Megan Fox as his superstar crush.
+Callum says that he at all times fancies girls with “dark hair, tanned skin, red lipstick and white nail polish” and singles out Megan Fox as his superstar crush.

-However, he isn’t considering women who are usually not unbiased and who would depend on him to do issues for them on a regular basis.
+However, he isn’t involved in women who aren’t impartial and who would depend on him to do issues for them on a regular basis.

-Callum says that he’s a cheeky chap, he has builder’s banter however can be all the way down to earth – which he reckons supplies a very good stability.
+Callum says that he’s a cheeky chap, he has builder’s banter however can also be right down to earth – which he reckons supplies steadiness.

-He additionally says he would charge himself as a 9 on a scale of 1-10 in the case of his appears to be like, including that his greatest function is his smile – “I’ve got dimples” he says.
+He additionally says he would price himself as a 9 on a scale of 1-10 relating to his seems to be, including that his finest characteristic is his smile – “I’ve got dimples” he says.

-Fairly surprisingly, none of his mates know he shall be getting into the villa.
+Fairly surprisingly, none of his mates know he will probably be getting into the villa.

-Callum instructed us and different press: “I utilized in the summertime and [my friends] had been like, how did you get on?
-So, I stated I used to be simply going to have to use within the winter and that’s in all probability so far as I’ve received to telling them.
-They’re at all times asking questions like, you happening it, you happening it?
+Callum advised us and different press: “I utilized in the summertime and [my friends] had been like, how did you get on?
+So, I stated I used to be simply going to have to use within the winter and that’s in all probability so far as I’ve acquired to telling them.
+They’re at all times asking questions like, you occurring it, you occurring it?
 And I’m like, I don’t know.”

-However did any of them work out he can be on Love Island contemplating he’s give up his job?

 Callum defined: “They are going to have yesterday as I used to be meant to show in yesterday.
-I’ve solely instructed one particular person, my supervisor, that I used to be leaving.
-I simply instructed him.
+I’ve solely advised one individual, my supervisor, that I used to be leaving.
+I simply advised him.
 Everybody else was anticipating me in.”

 What does Callum consider the bro code?